odea-project/StreamPort/README.md

 Platform for multivariate data Analyses, sensor networks and pipelines and device condition monitoring and diagnostics.

 # Setup
 The streamPort is an experimental project under development.
-Below, we instruct how to setup a development environment.
+Below, we instruct you on how to setup a development environment.
+Note that certain packages included with this release require Chrome or any chromium-based browser to enable smooth function.
+Install Chrome via https://www.google.com/chrome/.

 ## On Windows
 - Install Python version 3.12 or above;